imareeq/star_slayer_project/README.md

 ### Lore
 * You and Sidekick wander into an abandoned BANK in search of Sidekicks missing part following a lead on his radar.
-* Upon arrival, sidekicks radar homes in on a vault, guided by (evil org character).
+* Upon arrival, sidekicks radar homes in on a vault, guarded by (evil org character).
 Luckily, he is sleeping.
 * Unlock the vault and steal the component inside without waking up the guard.
 * The vault will start ringing if too many incorrect attempts are made.